core-wg/senml-etch/draft-ietf-core-senml-etch.md

 Fetch Records MUST NOT contain other fields than name, base name, time, base time, unit, and base unit.
-Implementations MUST reject and generate an error for a Fetch Pack with other fields. {{RFC8132}} Section 2.2 provides guidance for FETCH request error handling.
+Implementations MUST reject and generate an error for a Fetch Pack with other fields. {{RFC8132}} Section 2.2 provides guidance for FETCH request error handling, e.g., using the 4.22 (Unprocessable Entity) CoAP error response code.

 ## SenML (i)PATCH